freeconf/yang/README.md

 func Manage(car *Car) node.Node {

   // MyNode is for complete custom management handling, but many other starter
-  // management handlers exist including: ReflectNode, Extend, MapNode,
+  // management handlers exist including: Reflect, Extend, MapNode,
   // ListNode.
 Every handler you create is reusable and extendable by default. return &node.MyNode{